Alex Otaola

-Alex Otaola (Alejandro Otaola) is a rock and jazz musician from the Mexican capital, Mexico City.
+Alex Otaola (Alejandro Otaola) is a rock and jazz rock musician from the Mexican capital, Mexico City.
 During his career he has been a member of numerous bands such as Santa Sabina, La Barranca San Pascualito Rey and Cuca.
 In 2007 he started a solo career with the audiovisual CD/DVD 'Fractales'.
 In 2010 he released a live (at Mexico's Cineteca Nacional) cd of music for Dziga Vertov's 'Hombre de la Cámara'.
 2013 saw the release of the 'iNFiNiTO' app (a never-the-same-twice album) with Mexico's top jazz singer Iraida Noriega.

 Santa Sabina

 Otaola joined Santa Sabina as a replacement for their original guitarist Pablo Valero in 1995.
 During his time with the band he contributed to the following albums: